haly7/halwm/laptop-notes.md

 # 4. DVD playback
 If your laptop has a DVD drive, chances are your distro won't automatically play DVD's due to DRM.
 To circumvent this, you will need to install libdvdcss.

-For Debian systems
+For Debian systems:

 	sudo apt install libdvdcss

-For Fedora
+For Fedora:

 	sudo dnf install rpmfusion-free-release-tainted